Who Was Ava Gardner?

 Gardner rarely shied away from romantic entanglements, and her partners ranged from co-stars to Spanish matadors.
 Her real-life femme fatale reputation peaked when she became involved with singer Frank Sinatra, whom she considered the love of her life.
 After Sinatra left his wife to be with Gardner, the two married in 1951.
 Unfortunately, their passion often boiled over into jealous fights, and the two separated and reconciled several times before finally divorcing in 1957.

-Life After MGM
+Life After MGM and Death

 Gardner left her MGM contract in 1958 but continued to appear in movies, including On the Beach (1959) and The Night of the Iguana (1964).
 Gardner received fewer job offers as the years passed, working only sporadically.